Your industry guides to energy efficiency

 Convenience stores, larger retailers and supermarkets, other retailers, shopping malls, sports and fitness centres.

 Livestock farmers, agricultural/horticultural farmers, garden centres and nurseries.

 A new meter’s just the start of being smart – check out these general tips about saving energy from the Smart Energy GB website.

-For the industry-specific guides below, we’ve used a number of reports by the Carbon Trust, including the Better Business Guide to Energy Saving.
+For the industry-specific guides above, we’ve used a number of reports by the Carbon Trust, including the Better Business Guide to Energy Saving.
 The Trust is a not-for-profit company supporting the UK’s move to a low carbon economy.